Yaphet Kotto, James Bond Villain and ‘Alien’ Star, Dies at 81

 Published

-The actor, who descended from Cameroonian royalty, was known for his roles in movies like “Midnight Run” and the TV show “Homicide: Life on the Street.”Full Article
+Well known for playing hardened personalities, he was also seen in movies like “Midnight Run” and the TV show “Homicide: Life on the Street.”Full Article

 Published

-The actor, who descended from Cameroonian royalty, was known for his roles in movies like “Midnight Run” and the TV show “Homicide: Life on the Street.”Full Article
+Well known for playing hardened personalities, he was also seen in movies like “Midnight Run” and the TV show “Homicide: Life on the Street.”Full Article

-The actor, who descended from Cameroonian royalty, was known for his roles in movies like “Midnight Run” and the TV show..

-"You played a villain on some of your movies but for me you're a real hero and to a lot of people also," his wife, Tessie Sinahon,..
+Tributes are being paid to actor Yaphet Kotto, the actor best known for his turn as a James Bond villain in Live And Let Die, who..